11 Creative and Rewarding Projects to Make the Most of Your Summer

 Launch a book club

 Grab reading buddies and organize semi-regular get-togethers or take a page out of The Silent Book Club’s book by joining existing chapters or online forums.
 SBC doesn’t force anyone to read a particular title and each city chapter organizes offline get-togethers, but you can connect with its global reading community online where members share recommendations, #bookporn, and related articles.
-If your reading community is the virtual kind, sharing quote graphics and book trailers, like the one below from a young Spark user, are fun ways to discuss what you’re reading.
+If your reading community is the virtual kind, sharing quote graphics and book trailers, like the one below from a young Adobe Express user, are fun ways to discuss what you’re reading.
 (And may even fulfill a summer homework assignment.)

 Collect your favorite quotes from your book